Lego Mindstorms NXT programming is very simple programs. It can be created using the menu on the NXT

 URBI

-FLL NXT Navigation
+FLL Nxt Navigation

-FLL Nxt Navigation An open source program to help navigation on the FLL competition table.
 It uses NXT-G and .txt files to write programs.
-It is unknown if you can legally implement this in FLL competitions.
+It is unknown if you

 ruby-nxt